jeelii/Portfolio/README.md

 # full-stack-portfolio
-Simple portfolio to showcase some projects and my skills.
-I use Webpack to bundle my assets.
+Simple portfolio to showcase some projects and my skills as a Full-Stack Developer.

+Tech-stack:
+JavaScript, HTML, SCSS, CSS, Handlebars, Webpack